flatiron-school-curriculum/environmentalizer/README.md

 1. You'll need to run this script from an account with admin status.
 (DO NOT prepend `sudo` to the command below.)
 2. When the script first runs, you'll need to enter your admin password once.
-3. During installation, Sublime Text will open for a few seconds and then close automatically. **Do not close it yourself.** This step is required for some important directories to be created.
+3. During installation, Nitrous will open for a few seconds and then close automatically. **Do not close it yourself.** This step is required for some important directories to be created.

 ## Usage